devleaks/cockpitdecks-docs/docs/Extending/Web Decks.md

 # Web Deck Definition

-Web decks can be declared at two locations.
+Web decks can be defined at two locations.
 Cockpitdecks defined a few virtual web decks to help development of physical decks.
-They are provided with Cockpitdecks.
+They are provided with Cockpitdecks and are not meant to be altered by users.

 However, a cockpit designer may want to add her or his own virtual web deck.
-To do so, and to prevent adding files to Cockpitdecks code, it is possible to declare additional virtual deck types in the `deckconfig` folder of an aircraft.
+To do so, and to prevent adding files to Cockpitdecks source code, it is possible to define additional virtual deck types in the `deckconfig` folder of an aircraft.

 ```
 deckconfig